 There are four Parent Types to choose from:

-The selected Parent Type determines what data is available inside a Flow Project.
+The selected Parent Type determines what fields are available throughout a Flow Project.

-Each Flow Project can access process fields, along with fields tied to its Parent Type.
-For example, a Company Flow can use company data, while a Contact Flow can use contact data.
+Each Flow Project always has access to its process fields, along with fields associated with its selected Parent Type.
+For example, a Company Flow can access company fields, while a Contact Flow can access contact fields.

 Choose this when your Flow is related to an organization rather than a specific person.